How to design your marketplace transaction flow

-This chapter of the Practical guide helps you design your marketplace transaction flow by finding the right approach for matching supply and demand.
+This chapter of the How to create a marketplace guide helps you design your marketplace transaction flow by finding the right approach for matching supply and demand.
 Also available in audio!

 The marketplace transaction flow is complicated, but careful design can make it smooth and secure.

 Many early-stage marketplace entrepreneurs pay a lot of attention to how many users sign up for their marketplace.
 This is a mistake.

 User count is a so-called vanity metric—one that doesn't tell you if the marketplace is actually satisfying your users' needs.
 The purpose of any marketplace is to facilitate transactions between users.
 Without transactions, your marketplace doesn't provide value to anyone.
 That's why carefully designing your marketplace transaction process will be time well spent.